 This also became the confession of Job when he said to God,

 I know that You can do all things, And that no purpose of Yours can be thwarted… Therefore I have declared that which I did not understand, things too wonderful for me, which I did not know…I have heard of You by the hearing of the ear; But now my eye sees You; Therefore I retract, And I repent in dust and ashes.
 (Job 42:1-6 NAS)

 The Old Testament prophet Daniel had similar words when considered the sins of his people.
 He writes the following:

-These examples serve as the first aspect of ashes that I am asking you to think about on this Ash Wednesday.
+These examples serve as the first aspect of ashes that I am asking us to think about concerning Ash Wednesday.
 Ashes remind us both of the shallow and the passing value of the things of the world.
-Whatever the riches that we achieve, all of the great life works and the goals that we reach in our lives – all of these amount to nothing more than a pile of ashes.
+Whatever the riches that we achieve, and all of the great life works and the goals that we reach in our lives—all of these amount to nothing more than a pile of ashes.

 The Ashes Can Symbolize Redemption

-But there is something else about ashes that I would ask you to think about as you come forward to receive our communion and have the ashes placed on your forehead in the sign of a cross.
-This second aspect is something that was expressed by one of our Old Testament matriarchs – the woman Hannah.
+But there is something else about ashes that I would ask you to think about concerning Ash Wednesday.
+This second aspect is something that was expressed by one of our Old Testament matriarchs—the woman Hannah.

-Hannah was a woman brought so low by the circumstances of her life, that in her great distress, she wept with such great sorrow as she prayed to the Lord, and with such agony, that the priest who saw her thought that she must be drunk with wine.
+Hannah was a woman brought so low by the circumstances of her life, that in her great distress, she wept with such great sorrow as she prayed to the Lord.
+Her pleading with God was with such agony, that the priest who saw her thought that she must be drunk with wine.
 He reprimanded her for this.

 But Hannah answered him, “No, my lord, I am a woman oppressed in spirit; I have drunk neither wine nor strong drink, but I have poured out my soul before the Lord.
 Do not consider your maidservant as a worthless woman, for I have spoken until now out of my great concern and provocation” (I Samuel 2:15-16 NAS).